Arthur Upham Pope: Persian art advisors

 By the early 1920s, Pope and Ackerman had developed a great deal of expertise as historians of Persian and related art, and they became advisors to major collectors and museums on the acquisition of Islamic art and artefacts.

 Pope's museum clients included the Metropolitan Museum of Art, Art Institute of Chicago, and Philadelphia Museum of Art.
-He also advised wealthy individual collectors including Calouste Gulbenkian, William Randolph Hearst, George Hewitt Myers, and John D. Rockefeller, Jr.
+He also advised wealthy individual collectors including Calouste Gulbenkian, William Randolph Hearst, George Hewitt Myers, and John D. Rockefeller Jr.

 San Francisco

 In 1923, Pope was appointed director of the not-yet-opened California Palace of the Legion of Honor, Ackerman was named assistant director, and the two travelled in Europe to develop a collection for the new museum.
 Before long, however, their relationship with Alma Spreckels, patron of the museum, deteriorated and they resigned.
 Pope remained interested in museum planning, publishing an article on "Museum fatigue" in 1924 and writing and lecturing about a new museum plan for San Francisco.
-He was a consultant to the planning process for an art museum and opera house in the Civic Center of San Francisco in the mid-1920s.
+He was a consultant on planning for an art museum and opera house in the Civic Center of San Francisco in the mid-1920s.

 In 1924 Pope and Ackerman bought the house in San Mateo, California they called "Scholars' Cottage" from its architect and first occupant, Ernest Coxhead.
 They sold it in 1943 and it later became a state and national historic landmark.

 Continued Persian pursuits

 Pope made his first trip to Iran in the spring of 1925.
 He gave a speech urging Iranians to appreciate the architecture of their past and to use it as inspiration for modern buildings.
-Reza Shah Pahlavi, then prime minister and later Shah of Iran, heard the speech, met Pope, and began taking a personal interest in Persian architectural restoration and revival.
+Reza Khan, then prime minister and later Shah of Iran, heard the speech, met Pope, and began taking a personal interest in Persian architectural restoration and revival.
 He authorized Pope to enter key mosques to study and photograph their architecture and became a lifelong supporter of Pope's pursuits in the field.

 In 1926, Pope helped design the Persian pavilion and organized an exhibition of Persian art for the Sesquicentennial Exposition in Philadelphia.
-The Persia Pavilion, based on the Masjed-e Shah (King’s Mosque) in Isfahan, won a gold medal.
+The Persia Pavilion, based on the Masjed-e Shah (King's Mosque) in Isfahan, won a gold medal.
 That year he also organized the first international congress on Persian art; he would lead four more of these congresses over the next 40 years.
 By 1927, he and Phyllis returned to San Francisco and pursued additional design projects, including an ornate Persian-palace-style interior for the penthouse of the Fairmont Hotel in San Francisco, and the interior of the Ahwahnee Hotel in Yosemite National Park, where they made extensive use of Middle Eastern kilims as well as Native American artefacts.